zendesk/demo_apps/v2/sunshine/notely_app/README.md

 # Notely

-Notely is a sample Zendesk App that allows you to record note events using the Events API.
+Notely is a sample Zendesk App that allows agents to record events using the [Custom Events API](https://developer.zendesk.com/documentation/custom-data/events/about-the-events-api/).

+Events can be viewed in Interaction History in Agent Workspace.
+To learn more, see [Adding Sunshine user profiles and events to customer context in a ticket](https://support.zendesk.com/hc/en-us/articles/4408828663322)
 <img src="./images/screenshot.png" width="400">

 ## Table of Contents